On harmonic Hilbert spaces on compact abelian groups: Introduction

 \subsection{Related work}

 The study of Banach algebras on LCAs associated with subconvolutive weights was initiated by Feichtinger \cite{Feichtinger79}.
 That work established that $L^\infty_w$ is a Banach convolution algebra iff $ w^{-1}$ is subconvolutive.
 It was also shown that if $w$ is subadditive and $w^{-1}$ lies in $L^1$, then $w^{-1}$ is subconvolutive.
 Thus, subadditive weights with integrable inverses provide a useful route to constructing subconvolutive weights and associated $L^\infty_w$ convolution algebras.
 In general, however, subadditivity and subconvolutivity are independent notions.
+Indeed, the subexponential weights $w=\lambda^{-1}$ from~\eqref{eqSubexp} are subconvolutive but not subadditive.
 Another relevant property of weight functions on LCAs is \emph{submultiplicativity},

 the main result here being that $L^1_w$ is a Banach convolution algebra iff $w$ is submultiplicative \cite{Feichtinger79}.